New markets mean new challenges.

-The reality is markedly different, for any number of reasons.
+The reality is markedly different for any number of reasons.

 We simplify the process by providing you with a single point of contact who will do the heavy lifting of identifying the right linguists, editors, and technical specialists.
 Based on the project needs, we will coordinate their work to ensure that all deliverables are on-time and rigorously tested.
-And to ensure that none of your expertise is lost, we will work closely with you to capture the nuances of your company identity, your industry, and your product.
+And to ensure that none of your expertise is lost, we will work closely with you to capture the nuances of your company identity, industry, and product.

-A well-managed eLearning translation process will produce authentic, high-quality courses that are both interesting and informative for your target audience.
+A well-managed eLearning translation process will produce authentic, high-quality courses that are interesting and informative for your target audience.
 Internally, that may translate to improved performance on key metrics, increased employee loyalty, and better employee retention rates.
 Likewise, if you are offering a localized eLearning experience to your customers, it can lead to increased customer satisfaction and significant cost savings when it comes to customer care.